 Economic analysis is used to examine the institution of bride-price.
 Supply and demand curves are developed in the context of the marriage market, and some hypotheses about the determinants of bride-price are derived.
 Using data collected by Granqvist in the Palestinian village of Artas, these hypotheses are tested by means of multiple regression analysis.
 The main explanatory variables are the productivity of the bride, the loss experienced by her own family, and the consumption of the wife in the marital home.
 The incorporation into the analysis of uncertainty leads to the conclusion that exchange marriages-often observed in societies in which bride-price is paid-are more likely than others to end in divorce. - The Role and Determinants of Bride-Price: The Case of a Palestinian Village - Ivy Papps - Current Anthropology, Vol. 24, No. 2 (Apr., 1983). - jstor.org

 and reproductive health in Wakiso District, Uganda, Dan K. Kaye, Florence

 Mirembe, Anna Mia Ekstrom, Grace Bantebya Kyomuhendo, Annika Johansson

 Objective: Bride price payment is a gender issue with implications on gender relations in different socio-cultural contexts.
-It also impacts Sexual and Reproductive Health and Rights.
-In a qualitative study on the perceptions of domestic violence in Wakiso district, payment of bride price emerged as one of the key factors associated with domestic violence.
+In a qualitative research study on the perceptions of domestic violence in Wakiso district, payment of bride price emerged as one of the key factors associated with domestic violence.
 The study explored experiences, motivations, meanings, consequences and reproductive health implications of bride price payment in Wakiso district Uganda.

 Findings: Participants perceived bride price as indicating that a woman was bought into the mans household, which reduced her household decision-making roles.
 It limited womens independence and perpetuated unequal gender power relations, especially regarding health-seeking behavior.